Joshua Burge

-Joshua Burge is an American actor and musician recognized for his work in independent cinema.
+Joshua Burge is an American actor and musician known for his work in independent cinema.

 Early life

-Burge was born on April 22, 1980 in Pennsylvania and was raised in Grand Rapids, Michigan, with younger sister Rebekah, who has two children, Cecilia and Nicholas.
-Grand Rapids was also where he also performed as a lead vocalist and guitarist under the moniker Chance Jones.
+Born on April 22, 1980 in Pennsylvania, Burge was raised in Grand Rapids, Michigan, with a younger sister, Rebekah.
+Grand Rapids is also where he began performing as a lead vocalist and guitarist under the name Chance Jones.

 Film career

-Burge's film career began when cast by indie director Joel Potrykus, a fellow Grand Rapids native.
-Burge's early notable collaborations with Potrykus include Ape (2012), Buzzard (2014), and Relaxer (2018).
+Burge's film career began after he was cast by film director Joel Potrykus, also a resident of Grand Rapids.
+Burge's early collaborations with Potrykus include Ape (2012), Buzzard (2014), and Relaxer (2018).
 In The Revenant (2015), he played Stubby Bill, marking his Hollywood debut.
-More recently, Burge starred in Pratfall (2023).
+More recently, Burge starred in Pratfall (2024).
 In 2024, he again collaborated with Potrykus, for Vulcanizadora (2024), which premiered at the Tribeca Film Festival, where Burge was awarded a Special Jury Prize.